 On 23 May 2011 H:MC21 wrote to the ASA Ltd to suggest that the process should be halted until the formal complaint had been processed.
 This was followed up by a further email to the ASA Ltd on 27 May, as there had been no response.
 The ASA Ltd agreed to a delay on 30 May 2011.

-After studying the third Draft Recommendation H:MC21 sent on 8 June 2011.
+After studying the third Draft Recommendation H:MC21 sent further information relating to the formal complaint on 8 June 2011.
 This letter crossed in the post with one from Guy Parker, Chief Executive of the ASA Ltd, dated 10 June 2011, in which he rejected all H:MC21’s complaints.
 Four days later, on 14 June 2011, Guy Parker wrote again, reversing this view and acknowledging that mistakes had been made.